 Golimumab is in a class of medications called tumor necrosis factor (TNF) inhibitors.
 It works by blocking the action of TNF, a substance in the body that causes inflammation.

 Golimumab injection comes as a solution (liquid) to inject subcutaneously (under the skin) or intravenously (into a vein).
 It is usually injected subcutaneously once every month.
-However, if you are using golimumab injection to treat ulcerative colitis, your doctor will tell you to inject the medication once every other week for the first two doses (at week 0 and week 2) and then once every 4 weeks afterwards.
+However, if you are using golimumab injection to treat ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum), your doctor will tell you to inject the medication once every other week for the first two doses (at week 0 and week 2) and then once every 4 weeks afterwards.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use golimumab injection exactly as directed.
 Do not inject more or less of it or inject it more often than prescribed by your doctor.

 If golimumab injection is used to treat rheumatoid arthritis, it may also be injected intravenously (into a vein) over 30 minutes by a doctor or nurse in a health care setting once every 4 weeks for the first two doses (at week 0 and week 4) and then once every 8 weeks afterwards.